 Numerous supplement companies today spike protein powders with Glycine which is a cheap amino acid with a protein content, if measured using Nitrogen analysis, comes at over 100% protein.
 As a result it is often added by supplement companies to boost protein content very cheaply.
 We don’t add it to Reflex protein powder because we cannot see any benefit to the consumer.
 You can read more about it here.

-In short Whey Protein is usually cheaper than Micellar Casein because whey protein is a by product of cheese production and there is more readily available.
+In short, Whey Protein is usually cheaper than Micellar Casein because whey protein is a by-product of cheese production and it is more readily available.
 Making Micellar Casein is simply more expensive for the dairies to manufacture because they are in effect producing one product and therefore have to reflect this in their pricing.